spiffe/helm-charts/FAQ.md

 The chart requires `Projected Service Account Tokens` which has to be enabled on your k8s api server.
 In most cases this is already done for you.

-> **Note** This is enabled by default with newer versions as shown by the existence of:
+> **Note**: This is enabled by default with newer versions as shown by the existence of:
 >
 >        - --service-account-issuer
 >        - --service-account-key-file